|About this course:|

 You will be expected to submit your tutor-marked assignments (TMAs) online through the eTMA system unless there are some difficulties which prevent you from doing so.
 In these circumstances, you must negotiate with your tutor to get their agreement to submit your assignment on paper.

-SDK228 is a compulsory module in the Foundation Degree and Diploma of Higher Education (DipHEs) in Paramedic Science, which are expected to become a route to professional recognition in a number of subjects allied to medicine.
+This is a compulsory module in the Foundation Degree and Diploma of Higher Education (DipHE) in Paramedic Sciences, which are expected to become a route to professional recognition in a number of subjects allied to medicine.

-Although SDK228 is available for study by all OU students, if you are interested in studying SDK228 as part of one of these foundation degrees, they are at present restricted to students who are employed within a healthcare setting and are being supported in their practice learning by their employer.
+Although this course is available for study by all OU students, if you are interested in studying it as part of one of these qualifications, they are at present restricted to students who are employed within a healthcare setting and are being supported in their practice learning by their employer.